sneha-afk/13s-docs-by-sneha/docs/bash.md

 | `-w`        | True if the file is writable to the current user |

 These test conditions can be placed within if-else blocks structured as followed.
-Some people choose to put the then on a separate line, it works either way as long as there is a concluding fi.
+Some people choose to put the then on a separate line, it works either way as long as there is a concluding `fi`.

-{. .note}
+{: .note}
 Be mindful of the space between the [ ] and the conditions!

 ```bash